 Criteria of the EKOenergy ecolabel

-The criteria are also listed in our main document, the text ‘EKOenergy – Network and label‘, approved by the EKOenergy Network in February 2013 and downloadable in more than 20 languages.
+The full criteria is listed in our founding document ‘EKOenergy – Network and label‘, approved by the EKOenergy Network and downloadable in more than 20 languages.
 The original text, which focuses on marketed electricity, has later been supplemented with criteria for renewable gas and criteria for self-production.

 EKOenergy is renewable, green energy.
 To prove that, we require that the origin of the energy is reliably tracked and excludes double counting of environmental attributes (i.e. we are absolutely sure that only 1 person or company can claim the same MWh of renewable energy).
 Therefore, we only accept instruments that fulfill the quality criteria of the Greenhouse Gas Protocol Scope 2 Guidance.
 In Europe, this has to happen via the Guarantees of Origin system, as regulated by European legislation.
 In Northern America we use RECs (Renewable Energy Certificates).
 Elsewhere we accept national schemes or I-RECs.
 The production and consumption of energy has to take place within the same market boundaries.

 EKOenergy is sustainably produced renewable energy.
 EKOenergy labelled energy must fulfil the sustainability criteria set by the EKOenergy Network.
 Green energy can be sold with the EKOenergy label after power plants have been approved by EKOenergy’s Secretariat or by EKOenergy’s Board.
 Contact EKOenergy’s Secretariat for more information about the approval process.
 Approval is free of charge.

 - Wind energy and solar energy can be sold as EKOenergy-ecolabelled electricity if the installations are located outside protected nature areas and outside important bird areas.
 The same rules apply to electricity from geothermal installations and from marine energy installations